 Next add the Massaman curry paste, stir and mix it into the coconut milk, stir constantly until fully dissolved. (lower the heat if it splatters too much) Carry on stirring as it reduces further, you’re looking for a grainy texture, see video tutorial.

-Now add beef pieces to the curry stir continuously as you add fish sauce, chicken stock, salt and palm sugar, continue stirring until all is mixed.
+Now add beef pieces to the curry stir continuously as you add fish sauce, tamarind, chicken stock, salt and palm sugar, continue stirring until all is mixed.

 Next add 1/2 cup of water and bring to boil.

 Once boiling add potatoes, carrot, peanuts and the remaining coconut milk, bring back to the boil

 Once boiling reduce heat to simmer for 15 minutes, cover with a lid, (allow to vent) open occasionally to stir gently.